Execut3/CTF/README.md

-This Repository include a collection of CTF Challenge Setups (Which I developed myself), Writeups, Tools and anything usefull related.
+This Repository include a collection of CTF Challenges (Developed by me), Writeups, Tools and related stuff to CTF Competitions.
-Please feel free to help improve this repository by any comment or pull-requests you can.
+Follow this repo if you will to learn more about CTF and security competitions.

 This Repo include following items: